-What kind of answers did he come up with?
+What kind of answers does he come up with?

-How has this book influenced your work on terrorism?
+How does this book relate to your own work on terrorism?

 The book is a kind of intellectual godfather to the research I have tried to do on the endings of terrorist campaigns.
-His argument – that in the middle of a passionate and difficult situation, we need to think about the longer-term outcome – is directly relevant to the action and reaction pattern that can unfold in the middle of a terrorist campaign.
+His argument—that in the middle of a passionate and difficult situation, we need to think about the longer-term outcome—is directly relevant to the action and reaction pattern that can unfold in the middle of a terrorist campaign.
 There isn’t anything worse than the tragedy of innocent noncombatants being killed in a symbolic way just to highlight a political message.
 I believe that Iklé’s argument applies directly to the horrifying violence that terrorism is designed to be.
-I should also add that I worked for Iklé early in my career, writing strategic documents in the Pentagon for a short time, so while he might not necessarily agree with my writings (I don’t know – haven’t asked him!), I have been thinking about the lessons of his book for a long time.
+I should also add that I worked for Iklé early in my career, writing strategic documents in the Pentagon for a short time, so while he might not necessarily have agreed with my writings, I have been thinking about the lessons of his book for a long time.

-Your next book is A Savage War of Peace, by Alistair Horne.
+Your next book is the classic A Savage War of Peace, by Alistair Horne.

-This is a brilliant book.
-Indeed, I think it is one of the best books written in the 20th century.
-It is about the Algerian War for Independence, a very violent case study.
+This is a brilliant book, possibly one of the best written in the 20th century.
+It’s about the Algerian War for Independence, a very violent case study.
 Horne crafts it into a rare combination of an excellent detailed historical book about a war that also brings along a thought-provoking and timeless strategic perspective.
 Although originally written in the early 1970s, its themes are directly relevant to today’s challenges, including the ethics of torture, the power of popular ideas, and the fraught relationship between military victory and political outcome.
-The French engaged in brilliant counter-insurgency tactics and militarily defeated the FLN [Front de Libération Nationale], especially following the Battle of Algiers, yet France lost the war.
+The French engaged in brilliant counter-insurgency tactics and militarily defeated the FLN (or Front de Libération Nationale) especially following the Battle of Algiers, yet France lost the war.
 Why?

 Wright’s book is written in an engaging style, engrossing and entertaining but well-researched, based solidly on facts, and never sensationalistic.
-(There is also a very nice appendix with a summary of the main characters, a big help for those who find it difficult to remember Arabic names.)
+There is also a very nice appendix with a summary of the main characters, a big help for those who find it difficult to remember Arabic names.
 My students consistently love it.
-There is a reason why The Looming Tower won the Pulitzer Prize!
-I think it is a very fine book.
+There is a reason why The Looming Tower won the Pulitzer Prize.
+It is a very fine book.

 And what about you, considering all your research and work, do you think there is any progress in bringing about the demise of terrorism?

-Well, this is very much my own personal view and not representative of official policy.
-Not the demise of terrorism per se, but I think that we are making progress at crafting a broader, more strategic approach to the demise of al-Qaeda.
+Not the demise of terrorism per se, but I think that we made progress at crafting a broader, more strategic approach to the demise of al-Qaeda.
 The US started out immediately after September 11 in a way that was consistent with how many democracies respond after a traumatic terrorist attack.
-We struck back hard, over-emphasising military force.
-It was a virtually instinctive response and, if you look at the history of counter-terrorism, not unusual.
+We struck back hard, over-emphasizing military force.
+It was an instinctive response and, if you look at the history of counter-terrorism, not unusual.

-But as the years have gone by, we are gaining sophistication in understanding the enemy, the leveraged nature of this kind of violence, and the need for a much broader range of types of counter-terrorism.
-This includes everything from aid, to diplomacy, developing local partnerships, distinguishing between elements of the ‘movement’, de-radicalisation programmes, perhaps even in some limited circumstances working with local partners to engage in negotiations with local nationalist groups.
-Above all we are gaining a better and much more seasoned understanding of al-Qaeda’s local affiliates.
-Understanding the differences between individuals, local movements, and the core of al-Qaeda is at the heart of our efforts to be much more sophisticated in knowing the enemy – especially its vulnerabilities.
-I think we are finally coming to realise that this takes time and mental effort: we are making good progress but there are no ‘silver bullets’.
+But as the years went by, we gained sophistication in understanding the enemy, the leveraged nature of this kind of violence, and the need for a much broader range of types of counter-terrorism.
+This included everything from aid and diplomacy to developing local partnerships, cooperating with allies in intelligence, distinguishing between elements of the ‘movement’, developing de-radicalization programs, and to even, in some circumstances, working with local partners to engage in negotiations with nationalist groups.
+We made progress by using this range of instruments.